Assouad-Nagata dimension and gap for ordered metric spaces: Weak imbeddings of cubes and infinite order breakpoint

-Let $G =A \wr B$, where $A$ is a finitely generated group of super-linear growth and $B$ is a group of cardinality at least two, then $G$ contains weakly a sequence of arbitrarily large cubes. \end{lemma}
+Let $G =A \wr B$, where $A$ is a finitely generated group of super-linear growth and $B$ is a finitely generated group of cardinality at least two, then $G$ contains weakly a sequence of arbitrarily large cubes. \end{lemma}

 The argument we explain below works for all $B$, but we want to point out that our main interest when $B$ is finite.
-(If $B$ is infinite, observe that for all $d\ge 1$ $G$ contains uniformly $\mathbb{Z}_+^d$, and the claim of the lemma follows).
-The the proof below is reminiscent of an argument of Theorem 4.1 in \cite{BrodskiyDydakLang}.
+(If $B$ is infinite and finitely generated, observe that for all $d\ge 1$ $G$ contains uniformly $\mathbb{Z}_+^d$, and the claim of the lemma follows).
+The proof below is reminiscent of an argument of Theorem 4.1 in \cite{BrodskiyDydakLang}.

 \begin{proof} Observe that the claim of the lemma does not depend on the generating set in the wreath product.
 Fix some generating set $S_A$ of $A$, a set $S_B$ of $B$ and consider a standard generating set $S$ of $G$, which one can identify with the union of $S_A$ and $S_B$.
 Fix $d\ge 1$.
 We are going to prove that $G$ contains weakly arbitrarily large cubes of dimension $d$.